wshepler78/NetCoreApiExtensions/NetCoreApiExtensions.WebApi/README.md

 # Change Log
 ---
+## 2.2.0
+* Added a params collection parameter to `BuildNetCoreApi` extension that allow SwaggerUI to be turned on for additional Environment Names (Development is always included via `IsDevelopment()`)

 ## 2.1.2
 * Updated route formatter to not adjust casing on route variables.
 This still only allows 1 route variable token per resource segment
   *  `/api/{goodId:int}/people/{peopleId:int}` should work